What Is Emotional Independence And How Do You Achieve It?

 The first thing you should do when trying to become more emotionally independent is to let go.
 When you are dependent on someone, you are constantly trying to please them and feel great pressure to be perfect all of the time.
 It is time to let go of that.
 This is much easier said than done, so start by taking little steps.
 First, stop asking people for their opinion of you, whether that is what you’re wearing, listening to, watching, your personal goals, etc. As long as you aren’t hurting yourself or others, you should express yourself however you want.

 Many emotionally dependent people don’t understand that people are in their lives because they already like them.
 For example, your romantic partner liked you when you two met and decided to get in a relationship with you.
 No matter how low someone’s self-esteem is, they need to understand there are positive traits.
-So, learn how to let go of your fear and plan how you will be happy, emotionally secure, and in control of your thoughts.
 Your true friends and loved ones don’t want you to constantly act in a certain way, especially if that isn’t your true personality.
 And if you do start to let go of trying to make everyone happy and the people around you disapprove, you may be better off without them in your life anyway.

 2. Establish Boundaries

 Once you have started taking steps toward emotional independence, you will need to set boundaries for yourself.
 Make sure you know and understand your values so you can express boundaries to those around you, especially a romantic partner.
 If something is making you upset, be vocal about it to your partner.
 Set boundaries around the people in your life giving you their opinion.
 If you were constantly asking for others’ opinions before, they might still be in the habit of giving their opinion frequently.
 This can be very damaging when trying to make progress towards becoming emotionally independent.
 You may have to say, “I appreciate your opinions but I am trying to focus on making my own judgments now.”
 The people in your life should respect this.